 A sample application is available.

-- Interested applicants must apply through the USC endorsement process.
-Contact the AHF Advisor to gain access to the online application system.
+September 1 – December 8, 2017: Contact the AHF advisor to schedule an initial consultation.
+Endorsed candidates will be able to apply through the online application system.
 You will not be able to apply without the university endorsement process.

 Assistant Director, Academic Honors and Fellowships